ShumaoWang/ShumaoWang.github.io/_pages/about.md

 - Coming soon.

 # Deep Dive into Machine Learning
-- Learning notes and reflections:
+- A dedicated page with organized notes and takeaways: [Deep Dive into Machine Learning](/deep-dive/)

 # Contact
 - Email: <a href="mailto:mseeicoding@gmail.com">mseeicoding@gmail.com</a>